IRS Filing Extension Service – Form 8809

 You may be subject to a penalty if you fail to file a correct information return by the due date.
 You must also show reasonable cause and not willful neglect.
 The penalty applies to the following:

-• Failing to file timely.
+• Failing to file timely

-• The return does not include all information required.
+• The return does not include all information required

-• Incorrect information on a return.
+• Incorrect information on a return

-• Reporting an incorrect TIN or fail to report a TIN.
+• Reporting an incorrect TIN or fail to report a TIN

-• When electronic filing was required but you file a paper return instead.
+• When electronic filing was required but you file a paper return instead

-• Failing to file paper forms that are machine readable.
+• Failing to file paper forms that are machine readable

 The penalties are as follows:

-• $50 per information return if you correctly file within 30 days (by March 30 if the due date is February 28); maximum penalty $532,000 per year ($186,000 for small businesses).
+• $60 per information return if you correctly file within 30 days (by March 30 if the due date is February 28)

-• $100 per information return if you correctly file more than 30 days after the due date but by August 1; maximum penalty $1,596,500 per year ($532,000 for small businesses).
+• $100 per information return if you correctly file more than 30 days after the due date but by August 1

-• $260 per information return if you file after August 1 or you do not file required information returns; maximum penalty $3,193,000 per year ($1,064,000 for small businesses).
+• $260 per information return if you file after August 1 or you do not file required information returns

-If you do not file corrections and you do not qualify for any of the exceptions to the penalty, the penalty is $260 per information return.
+If you do not file corrections and you do not qualify for any of the exceptions to the penalty, the penalty is $310 per information return.

 Forms 1099-SA, 5498-SA, 5498,1099-Q, 1099-QA, 5498-QA, or 5498-ESA